The word, “vocation” is derived from the Latin word, “vocare”, which means “to call” or “a call that I hear”.

 what the Lord calls us to do for God and others (our mission or ministry)

 The Archdiocese of Regina is pleased to share these videos.
-They will be of special interst to those of you who are thinking of a Priestly Vocation.
+They will be of special interest to those of you who are thinking of a Priestly Vocation.
 The following series of videos entitled "Go Forth" have been produced by The Archdiocese of Regina to introduce you to our seminarians.
-Over the course of the next few months, additional videos will be released to give you a personal look at their journey to the priesthood

 There are also links to videos from other diocese in the United States that will be of special interest to those thinking of a vocation to the priesthood.

-If you would like to speak to discuss this further, please contact your local parish priest or, Father Danilo Rafael:divineramsasktel [dot] net, Father Lorne Crozon: fatherlornesasktel [dot] net or Father Stephen Bill whose information is on the right side of this page.
+If you would like to speak to discuss this further, please contact your local parish priest or, Father Danilo Rafael:divineramsasktel [dot] net, Father Lorne Crozon: fatherlornesasktel [dot] net or Father Stephen Bill:fatherstephenbillsasktel [dot] net ( )fatherstephenbillsasktel [dot] net.
 Please pray for the nine seminarians from the Archdiocese of Regina, and all those seeking to do God's will.

 The Diocesan Priest